rgoksel/cub3D/README.md

 # cub3D
-my first 3D game with raycasting algorithm
+my first 3D game with a raycasting algorithm

+it needs some updates in the header and makefile bcs I changed the directories of some file.